MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 You might encounter the following error while testing a prompt: **A JSON could not be generated.
 Edit your prompt instruction and try again.**

 This error might be because the model is enclosing the JSON output with metadata information that prevents successful verification of the required JSON format.
-Try adding the following instruction to your prompt to resolve the issue: **Show the output as a JSON.**.
+Try adding the following instruction to your prompt to resolve the issue: **Show the output as a JSON.**

 ### No JSON is returned in auto-detect mode